ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 - For customization
   - S3 Compatible Storage
   - PostgreSQL Database
-- Kubernetes Cluster - the Speech to Text service is assumed to be running in a Kubernetes cluster.
+- OpenShift Cluster - the Speech to Text service is assumed to be running in an OpenShift cluster.

 ## S3 Compatible Storage